 As of October 13th 2020, Microsoft officially ceased providing updates or support for Office 2010, in line with their 10-year commitment to providing tech support for their products.

-This doesn’t mean that Office 2010 will stop working, or that any files will be lost.
+This doesn’t mean that Microsoft Office 2010 will stop working, or that any files will be lost.
 It does however mean that the program will become more and more vulnerable to both outside threats and internal faults over time, which isn’t an ideal situation for a business to be in.

 As recently as 2017, 83% of businesses were running Office 2010, and quite a few continue to do so.
 What then should such an Office 2010 user do?

-The easiest way to avoid any potential issues is to upgrade to Windows 365.
+The easiest way to avoid any potential issues is to upgrade to Microsoft 365.
 As Microsoft’s software as a service (SaaS) Office product, this cloud-based tool receives continual updates, while also offering better collaboration, remote access and back-up features.
 The layout of the individual Office tools stays much the same, but the back-end of the software has been greatly improved.

 Doing so is a seamless process.
 We can help you find the right Office 365 product for your business and lead you through the installation process.
 All of your current Word, Excel, PowerPoint and other Office files will be saved, and can be opened with the updated software.